 But does the direction of light impact your photo’s emotion?

 That’s even true if you’re capturing a portrait under controlled conditions.
 You can get many different emotions from a single direction of light.
 For example, are you altering the diffusion of your flash?
-What about the color of the background, or even the emotion on your model’s face?
-All of these factors mean that backlighting — just as one example — won’t always carry the same emotions.
+What about the color of the background, or even the emotion your subject is conveying?
+All of these factors mean that backlighting or sidelighting — just to name a couple examples— won’t always carry the same emotions from photo to photo.

 The important thing here is that the direction of light does impact a photo’s emotions, but not consistently in one way or another.
 You need to experiment in the field, and think carefully about which mood the light is creating.

-Now that you’ve seen how light can carry emotion, will you seek out any specific moods in your own photography?
+Now that you’ve seen how light can carry emotion, will you seek out any specific looks in your own photography?
 Are you tempted by the dark side?